facebook/lexical/packages/lexical-website/docs/concepts/listeners.md

 If any existing nodes are in the DOM, and skipInitialization is not true, the listener will be called immediately with an updateTag of 'registerMutationListener' where all nodes have the 'created' NodeMutation.
-This can be controlled with the skipInitialization option (The default was previously true for backwards compatibility with <= 0.16.1 but has been changed to false as of 0.21.0).
+This can be controlled with the skipInitialization option (whose default was previously true for backwards compatibility with &lt;=0.16.1 but has been changed to false as of 0.21.0).

 ```js
 const removeMutationListener = editor.registerMutationListener(